A multiscale approach to the stationary Ginzburg-Landau equations of superconductivity: Introduction

 Turning to the full problem \eqref{eq:energy_functional}, one would naively try and use an LOD approach on both $\sol$ and $\MagPot$.
 However, this is computationally extremely expensive and, as one can see from our error analysis and numerical experiments, there is typically no need for a fine resolution of the vector potential $\MagPot$.
 This motivates one of the main questions of this work: What are suitable, possibly different discretizations of the pair $(\sol,\MagPot)$ such that we can achieve high convergence rates under possibly low regularity assumptions and weak resolution conditions and can we quantify the corresponding error if different ansatz spaces are used for $\sol$ and $\MagPot$?
 The key in the error analysis of \cite{DoeH24} was a detailed a-priori analysis of the continuous and discrete minimizers in order to obtain bounds which are sharp in their $\kappa$-scaling.
 Following this approach, we generalize these techniques and derive bounds for continuous and discrete minimizers which are explicit in $\kappa$.
 Most notably, we show that the bounds on $\sol$ in Sobolev norms depend on $\kappa$ whereas the bounds on $\MagPot$ up to its second derivative are independent of $\kappa$, which resembles the simpler structure of $\MagPot$ even in large $\kappa$-regimes.
 Denoting by $H$ and $h$ the spatial mesh size of the discrete spaces for $\sol$ and $\MagPot$ respectively, our error bounds allow us to extract optimal coupling conditions between $H$ and $h$ depending on the polynomial degree of the FE space and the parameter $\kappa$.
 The main challenge is the intrinsic coupling of $\sol$ and $\MagPot$ within the energy and the \Frechet derivatives.
 Here, again it turned out to be crucial to work with appropriately scaled norms for both quantities in order to derive sharp estimates in $\kappa$.
 Also in the error analysis we need to carefully balance the distribution of regularity and integrability in our estimates such that no superfluous powers of $\kappa$ enter the final error bounds.
 Our experiments then indeed confirm that these bounds are optimal with one minor exception.
 In our theory, the $H^3$-norm of $\MagPot$ is expected to grow linearly in $\kappa$ which is not visible in the experiments.
 To us it remains open whether this is an artifact of the analysis or other examples could support our theory.
 We note that we chose $\Omega$ as a cuboid to obtain all necessary regularity estimates in a rigorous way even without assuming a smooth boundary.
+Furthermore, let us emphasize that our results are only concerned with the approximability of the exact minimizers by their discrete counterparts, but not with the analysis of iterative methods for finding such minimizers.
+To perform our numerical experiments, we propose a novel minimization algorithm, however proving its convergence is far beyond the scope of this work.